Key Terms to Know About Credit and Lending

 A loan term is the amount of time agreed upon in a loan contract for the loan to be paid off.
 For example, LendingClub provides access to three- and five-year personal loan terms.

 Rather than being backed by an asset such as a car or home, an unsecured loan does not use collateral.
 Credit history, income, and other attributes are considered to determine a person’s creditworthiness for unsecured credit.
 Most personal loans through LendingClub are unsecured loans.

 A secured loan is backed by a valuable asset (such as a car or property) which is used as collateral.
-Some loans throught LendingClub are secured loans.
+Some loans through LendingClub are secured.